jadchaar/sec-cik-mapper/README.rst

     :alt: Code Style: Black
     :target: https://github.com/python/black

-**sec-cik-mapper** is a Python package for obtaining mappings between stock and mutual fund identifier data provided by the SEC.
+**sec-cik-mapper** is a Python package for generating mappings between stock and mutual fund identifier data provided by the SEC.

 Features
 --------

-- Up-to-date mappings from the SEC provided as native Python dictionaries
+- Generate up-to-date mappings from the SEC as native Python dictionaries
 - Mappings for both stocks and mutual funds
 - Mapping data exposed as a raw pandas dataframe for custom data processing and usage
 - Support for Python 3.6+